taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [pr-agent](https://github.com/codium-ai/pr-agent) - 🚀CodiumAI PR-Agent: An AI-Powered 🤖 Tool for Automated Pull Request Analysis, Feedback, Suggestions and More! 💻🔍
  * [whisper-diarization](https://github.com/mahmoudashraf97/whisper-diarization) - Automatic Speech Recognition with Speaker Diarization based on OpenAI Whisper
  * [swarm](https://github.com/openai/swarm) - Educational framework exploring ergonomic, lightweight multi-agent orchestration.
 Managed by OpenAI Solution team.
+ * [DashPlayer](https://github.com/solidspoon/dashplayer) - A video player tailored for English learners, helping you improve your English proficiency easily through watching videos and immersing yourself in real language contexts. #TV series #player #listening
+ * [logfire](https://github.com/pydantic/logfire) - Uncomplicated Observability for Python and beyond! 🪵🔥
+ * [new-api](https://github.com/calcium-ion/new-api) - AI model interface management and distribution system, supports converting multiple large models into OpenAI format for calling, supports Midjourney Proxy, Suno, Rerank, compatible with easy payment protocol, only for personal or internal management and distribution channel use by enterprises, please do not use for commercial purposes, this project is based on One API secondary development.

 ## Others